AnyonaAI-Insurance-chat/Insurance_Chatbot/README.md

 ```bash
 cp .env.example .env
 ```
-Now, open the `.env` file and fill in your `AWS_...` credentials to allow the download of the dataset.
+Now, open the .env file and fill in your credentials:

+    AWS_... credentials for the dataset download.

+    GOOGLE_API_KEY with the key you obtained from Google AI Studio.

 ### 3. Build and Run the Application